 What is a Callus?

-A callus is a thickened and hardened part of the skin or soft tissue, that forms at points of pressure or over bony promoinences.
-Calluses form on the bottom or side of the foot, especially in an area that has been subjected to friction.
+A callus is a thickened and hardened part of the skin or soft tissue, that forms at points of pressure or over bony prominences.
+Calluses form on the bottom or side of the foot, especially in an area that has been subjected to repeated friction.
+Generally calluses are not harmful, but can sometimes lead to skin infection or ulcerations.

 - 65 out of 1000 people are afflicted with calluses